tcalmant/ipopo/website-ipopo/source/tutorials/ipopo.rst

 All component properties and all property changes are propagated to the properties of the provided services.

+.. note:: All services provided by iPOPO components have an **instance.name** property that contains the name of their provider.

 iPOPO also allows to control if a service must be provided or not using a boolean controller field, which can be different or shared for every provided service.

 As always, a snippet is better than a long description: